 4. Running account: If you need to speak to us often, we use our computerised system to keep a running account and we will send you bills periodically based on an hourly rate that we agree with you.

-Our costs will take into account the value of the property being transferred, the complexity of the matter and the amount of work carried out at our usual hourly rates (currently not exceeding £200.00 plus VAT per hour).
-Generally speaking, you can expect costs to be within the range of £300.00 to £3000.00 although costs can sometimes exceed the upper limit in exceptional cases.
-Average costs per transaction are in the region of between £650.00 and £1000.00.
-Likely disbursements on a purchase will include search fees (in the region of £250.00), Land Registry fees (between £20.00 and £910.00 depending on the value of the property and whether or not we can register the transaction online) and bank transfer fees (up to £15.00 per bank transfer).
+Our costs will take into account the value of the property being transferred, the complexity of the matter and the amount of work carried out at our usual hourly rates (currently not exceeding £200.00 plus VAT(20%) per hour).
+Generally speaking, you can expect costs to be within the range of £300.00 to £3000.00 plus VAT (20%) although costs can sometimes exceed the upper limit in exceptional cases – for example where the property value is particularly high or the amount of work necessary is substantially more than is usually the case .
+Average costs per transaction are in the region of between £650.00 and £1000.00 plus VAT (20%) (these average costs are for standard sales or purchases of relatively low values).
+Likely disbursements on a purchase will include search fees (in the region of £300.00), Land Registry fees (between £20.00 and £910.00 depending on the value of the property and whether or not we can register the transaction online) and bank transfer fees (up to £15.00 plus VAT (20%) per bank transfer).
 On a sale there will be no search fees, and Land Registry fees are usually £6.00, but can sometimes be more than this.
 The services included for the price quoted include investigating the title of the property, agreeing the forms of contract and transfer and dealing with any Land Registry or Stamp Duty Land Tax/Land Transaction Tax issues.
+For transactions involving leasehold property, costs are likely to be at least £150.00 plus VAT (20%) higher owing to the additional work necessary.
+Similarly, for purchases involving a mortgage; or for sales involving sellers who have separated costs are likely to be up to £150.00 plus VAT(20%) higher because of the additional work required.
 Most transactions are concluded within three months but some transactions can take longer than this.
 It is unusual for any transaction to remain unconcluded after twelve months.
-All figures are net of VAT where applicable.
-Our residential conveyancing work is carried out or closely supervised by one of the partners, both of whom are solicitors with over thirty years’ post-qualification experience.
+Our residential conveyancing work is carried out or closely supervised by one of the partners, both of whom are solicitors with over thirty years’ post-qualification experience, or by a solicitor with over twenty five years’ post-qualification experience.

 Probate/Administration of Estates

-Our costs will take into account the value of the estate, the complexity of the matter and the amount of work carried out at our usual hourly rates (currently not exceeding £200.00 plus VAT per hour).
-Generally speaking, you can expect costs to be within the range of £750.00 to £10,000.00 although costs can sometimes exceed the upper limit in exceptional cases.
-Average costs per estate are in the region of £3000.00.
+Our costs will take into account the value of the estate, the complexity of the matter and the amount of work carried out at our usual hourly rates (currently not exceeding £200.00 plus VAT (20%) per hour).
+Generally speaking, you can expect costs to be within the range of £750.00 to £10,000.00 plus VAT (20%) although costs can sometimes exceed the upper limit in exceptional cases.
+Average costs per estate are in the region of £3000.00 plus VAT (20%).
 Likely disbursements will include court fees (currently £155.00 but subject to change) and oath fees (usually £7.00 per person).
-All figures are net of VAT where applicable.
 Our costs cover the obtaining of a Grant of Representation and all related matters such as ascertaining value of assets, liaising with HMRC including completion of necessary HMRC forms, realisation and distribution of assets.
 Our costs do not include charges for conveyancing work necessary to sell property forming part of the estate.
 Most estates will be concluded after a period of nine months from the date of a Grant of Representation.
 However, where complex issues are involved, it may take two to three years to draw all matters to a conclusion.
 Our probate work is carried out or closely supervised by one of the partners who is a solicitor with over fifty years’ post-qualification experience, his assistant being a Chartered Legal Executive with over fifteen years’ post-qualification experience.